 Affordable Care Act Out-Of-Pocket Maximum Dollar Limits

-Last December, the U.S. Department of Health and Human Services (HHS) released the 2018 HHS Final Notice of Benefit and Payment Parameters.
-For plan years beginning in 2018, the annual cost sharing limitation for essential health benefits will be $7,350 for employee only (single) coverage, and $14,700 for other than employee only (family) coverage.
+This April, the U.S. Department of Health and Human Services (HHS) released the 2019 HHS Notice of Benefit and Payment Parameters.
+For plan years beginning in 2019, the annual cost sharing limitation for non-grandfathered essential health benefits will be $7,9000 for employee only (self) coverage, and $15,800 for other than employee only (family) coverage.

 High Deductible Health Plan Limits

 In addition, the Internal Revenue Service (IRS) recently released the Revenue Procedure 2018-30, which announces the inflation-adjusted limits for Health Savings Accounts (HSAs) And High Deductible Health Plans (HDHPs) for 2019.
 These limits include:

 - The minimum deductible amount for HDHPs; and,